gabotronix/underpass/README.md

 Input your desired password.

-You'll then have to add `userpass` to the Docker group:
+You'll then have to add `userpass` to the `wheel` group:
 ```
-usermod -a -G wheel userpass
+usermod -aG wheel userpass
 ```

 Next, add `userpass` to the `sudoers` file: